Giusan82/PhotoGallery/README.md

 <p>App created for Udacity.com in the course: Google Challenge Scholarship: Android Developer
 <br>
 <i>Skill level</i>: <b>intermediate</b></p>
-<p>After I have completed the lesson 07.23 "Preference Summary", I thought to build an app just for practing what I learned so far.
+<p>After I have completed the lesson 07.23 "Preference Summary", I thought to build an app just for practicing what I learned so far.
 The idea was just to implement a recyclerView and viewHolder of a list of data fetched via an HTTP request.
 </p>
-<p>This app fetchs a list of pictures available on <a href="https://unsplash.com/" rel="nofollow">Unsplash.com</a>
+<p>This app fetches a list of pictures available on <a href="https://unsplash.com/" rel="nofollow">Unsplash.com</a>
 and includes: </p>
 <ul>
 <li>A searcView on the actionBar, in which the instant search is deactivated, because the free API Key included into the <a href="photogallery.apk">apk</a>